 Matcha vs. Coffee: Top 5 Benefits of Matcha

-So here are the top five reasons (there are many more, but we'll keep this brief) why matcha is the winner in Matcha vs. Coffee:
+Here are the top five reasons why matcha is the winner in the caffeine-off of matcha vs. coffee.

 1) Matcha has a better caffeine high

-By “better” I mean that coffee’s caffeine high wreaks more havoc on the body.
+Coffee’s caffeine high wreaks havoc on the body.
 It starts off with a blast, and ends in a crash.
-Coffee causes spikes in adrenaline glucose and insulin levels, which in turn create jitteriness, nervousness, and, at least for me, often crazy hunger pangs.
+Here’s the science explaining why: Coffee causes spikes in adrenaline glucose and insulin levels, which in turn create jitteriness and

-No adrenal weirdness, no glucose spike, and no need for pastry; it satiates like nothing else, making it the perfect treat for anyone worried about their weight.
-The 25mg (or so) of caffeine bind with matcha’s phytonutrients (especially L-theanine) in a way that slows the body’s absorption of the caffeine; it typically lasts at least three hours, though some people report feeling it for as long as six or seven.
+How is this possible?
+Well, the 25mg of caffeine in a cup of matcha binds with matcha’s phytonutrients (especially L-theanine) in a way that slows the body’s absorption of the caffeine.
+So your lower caffeine “buzz” typically lasts at least three hours, though some people report feeling it for as long as six or seven.